rstacruz/arch-installer/docs/getting_online.md

 # Connecting to the Internet

-There are 3 ways you can get online:
+After booting into the Arch Linux ISO, there are 3 ways you can get online:

 - [Via wifi](#via-wifi)
 - [Via ethernet](#via-ethernet)